 Unlike most office employees, construction workers don’t have a computer in front of them all day.
 They don’t have regular access to a corporate intranet or their emails.
 In essence, construction workers are often disconnected from the various communications that may be going on behind the scenes.
 It’s one of the many challenges in construction projects.
 To top it off, workers on-site can have little-to-no contact with anyone from the Head Office, meaning they rely heavily on their immediate supervisors for information and updates.

-There’s no room for lack of communication in the construction industry; it’s an absolute necessity.
+There’s no room for poor communication in the construction business; it’s an absolute necessity.

 Common Communication Challenges in the Construction Industry

 - Potential health and safety issues: Communication is a critical element in on-site safety.
 It helps to establish a workplace culture of health and safety awareness, avoiding accidents or non-compliant behavior.
 It’s crucial that everyone is aligned and informed regarding safety procedures and regulations.

 - Information shared is too complex: Communication needs to be clear, concise, and understandable.
 The construction industry can be highly technical and complex.
 However, this information needs to be digestible for all employees, no matter their job title.

 - COVID-19 has caused additional issues: The ever-changing regulations are complicated for employees to keep up with.
 Sometimes it’s “business as usual,” other times, it’s reduced workers on site.
 These updates need to be communicated to all key stakeholders to avoid any legal issues.

 - It excludes contractors: Ineffective project communication plans often overlook contractors and sub-contractors.
 It can lead to misinformation, missing information, or delayed data for multiple stakeholders.
 Despite not being official employees, they must still work as a team on a project.